renehuanca/mouse-reveal/README.md

 mouse-reveal is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-**mouse-reveal** is built with 💙 and is designed to make adding dynamic mask effects super easy and fun!
+**mouse-reveal** is built with 💙 and is designed to make adding dynamic mask effects super easy and fun!.
+Atte Rene XD